Cover photo

 Is the music still playing?

-When I started full time in crypto in late 2021, the music was literally and figuratively playing.
+I started full time in crypto in late 2021, when the music was literally and figuratively playing.
 I joined Uniswap Labs to help build a self custody wallet, and when friends and family asked me what I was working on, I’d smile and put on my best impression of [insert your favorite web3 VC]: “the browser is to web2 as the wallet is to web3”.
 The music consumed my life: I was regularly buying ETH at 4k, checking NFT floor prices first thing in the morning, grinding whitelists on Discord, and on one hilarious occasion, collaborating with online friends to decode an Egyptian hieroglyph puzzle to get early bonding access to an ohm fork (if you know, hat tip).

 DAOs were pitched as the future of human social organization.
 NFTs with 8 lines of text served as the future of building interoperable decentralized games.
 The global reserve currency was being built and three comma APY rates were the norm.
 We had entered the ownership era of the internet.
 It felt like everyone was talking about how web3 was going to change the world.